adamghill/dj-angles/docs/source/installation.md

 ]
 ```

 They can loaded in any template using the `{% load dj_angles %}` tag.
-Or they can be added to `builtins` which makes them available in all templates automatically.
+Or `"dj_angles.templatetags.dj_angles"` can be added to template built-ins to make them available in all templates automatically.

 ```python
 # settings.py